JasperHG90/dagster-pyiceberg/README.md

 - Fix concurrent write operations error
 - Add additional configuration options
-  + Schema update error or update
+  + Schema update error or update DONE
+  + PartitionUpdateDiffer should also check if existing partitions are being updated (e.g. daily to hourly)